RileyCornelius/FormatLog/README.md

 ### Custom Configuration Example

-The recommended way to use this library is to create a `Log.h` file and define all settings before including `FormatLog.h`.
+The recommended way to use this library is to use the pre configured `FmtLog.h` or create a `Log.h` file in your project and define all settings before including `FormatLog.h`.
 Then include `Log.h` instead of `FormatLog.h` across your project.

 ```cpp
 #pragma once